- 1 What is the best yeast for pear wine?

 A 1982 study of various Finnish fruits found that fruits like rosehips, rowan berries, and hawthorn fruits (the latter is closely related to the apple) could only attain an ABV of between 0.05 and 0.3 percent.
 “One of the issues with fermented fruit is that it would take a lot to get a bear drunk.

-Can you make wine without yeast?
+How do you make alcohol fermented fruit without yeast?